 Cold Weather Clothes – The months of December and January are cold.
 Volunteers spending winter here should bring a couple of sweaters and socks, or buy them here as needed.

 Electrical Adaptor – The electrical outlets here are British and European.
 If you’re coming from elsewhere, you will need to bring one or buy an adapter here.
-It’s 220 volts, as opposed to 110 volts in North America – so, while you can plug in your laptop and it will be fine, other electrical devices might get burnt to a crisp.
+It’s 220 volts, as opposed to 110 volts in North America – so, do check your equipment’s power supply, while you can plug in your laptop and it will be fine, some electrical devices might get burnt to a crisp.

-- Over the years, the hospital has welcomed hundreds of visitors, guests, volunteers and employees from every Continent of the World and belonging to different religious denominations which receive full respect from us.
-We expect the same for ours and Edna would be happy to brief visitors if they are not sure about how to go about certain cultural matters while they are guests in our country.
+Over the years, the hospital has welcomed hundreds of visitors, guests, volunteers and employees from every Continent of the World and belonging to different religious denominations which receive full respect from us.
+We expect the same for ours and Edna would be happy to brief visitors if they are not sure about how to go about certain cultural matters while they are guests in Somaliland.